EFTEC/BladeOne/README.md

 ## Version

+- 2020-04-20 3.38.1
+    * fix in method parseArgs() when it returns a single array
 - 2020-04-20 3.38
     - new feature: named arguments (the method must support it to use)
     - new method wrapPHP() used internally
     - new method enq() It's equals than e() but it doesn't encode quotes
     - new method stripQuotes() It removes quotes from a string "aaa"=>aaa, 'aaa'=>aaa
     - new method addInsideQuote() It adds a string inside a quote (if any)
     - new method isQuoted() Returns true if the text is quoted
     - BladeOneHtml is deprecated (but not deleted) use instead eftec\bladeonehtml
 - BladeOneHtmlBootstrap is deprecated (but not deleted) use instead eftec\bladeonehtml
 - 2020-03-10 3.37
     * new tag @compilestamp() shows the date and time where the template was compiled.
     * new tag @viewname() shows the current view template, compile filename or template filename